Services of Academic Policy Development

-The proposal is available on the following Web site:
+The revised policy is available at the following website:

-If you have any comments or questions regarding the proposed new supplement to PPM 230-20 and PPM 230-28, please contact Kelly Lindlar, director of Academic Policy Development, Academic Personnel Services, at firstname.lastname@example.org no later than May 20, 2013.
+If you have any comments or questions regarding the revisions to PPM 230-15, please contact Kelly Lindlar, Director of Academic Policy Development, Academic Personnel Services, at firstname.lastname@example.org.

 Click here for academic personnel policies listed in alphabetical order by topic.